rehierl/html-outliner-spec/issue-associations-notes.md

 NOTE - It seems that, with regards to heading content elements, the substeps in [step 4.9.](./outliner-steps.md/#4-9) need to be executed before executing this step.
-To make things more clear, this specification **should** explicitly associate headings ([type-2](#type-2)) with sections because this step must be executed when entering the remaining nodes (see below).
+To make things more clear, the specification **should** explicitly associate headings ([type-2](#type-2)) with sections because this step must be executed when entering the remaining nodes (see below).

-NOTE - When entering or exiting any of the remaining nodes, the references to `currentSection` and `currentOutlineOwner` stay the same throughout the visit (enter and exit) of those remaining nodes.
+NOTE - When entering or exiting any of the remaining nodes, the references to `currentSection` and `currentOutlineOwner` stay the same throughout the visit (enter and exit) of those remaining nodes - i.e. the algorithm's context does not change.

 <!-- ----------------------------------------------------------------------- -->
 <h4 id="type-4-when-exiting">"when exiting" is "problematic"</h4>